waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`pc_withdraw_pokemon` Tool Created (Turn 157056):** Developed to automate the process of selecting and withdrawing a specific Pokémon from the PC, improving team management efficiency.
 - **`get_next_move_press` Tool Created (Turn 161071):** Developed to provide single-step, reliable navigation for the battle move menu.
 This addresses the 'Move Menu Cursor Reset Anomaly' by allowing for re-evaluation of the cursor's position each turn, replacing the unreliable `auto_attacker` for move selection.

+## B. Agent & Tool Ideas (Consolidated)
+- **Puzzle Solver Tool:** Create a tool that takes the current map state (`map_xml_string`) and a list of failed hypotheses as input.
+It would then generate a ranked list of new, logical hypotheses to test for solving complex environmental puzzles.
+This could prevent getting stuck in loops like the one in Lorelei's Room.
+(Correction from Overwatch: Must be a tool, not an agent, to parse map data).
+- **`menu_navigator` Tool Idea:** Create a tool that can navigate list-based menus to a specific item.
+This would prevent manual errors in the PC, party screen, etc.
+- **`navigation_troubleshooter` Agent Idea:** Create an agent that, when `find_path` fails, can analyze the map and suggest alternative navigation strategies or intermediate waypoints to solve complex pathing puzzles.
+- **`ai_move_predictor` Agent Idea:** Create an agent that takes the opponent's known moves, my active Pokémon, and my full party as input to predict the most likely move the AI will use.
+This could help formalize high-risk strategic decisions.

 # V. Battle Logs

 ## A. Elite Four - Attempt 1 (Defeat)